AdamSimpson/SPH/README.md

     $ make run

 ## Controls
-The controls are listed in GLFW_utils.c and EGL_utils.c for GLFW and Raspberry Pi platforms respectively.
+The controls are listed in GLFW\_utils.c and EGL\_utils.c for GLFW and Raspberry Pi platforms respectively.
 The Pi's controls are based upon using an XBox controller to handle input.

 Although subject to change generally keys should operate as follows:

+* The escape key should exit the simulation, if all else failse control-c will do it as well

 * Arrow keys should change the paramaters in the top left of the screen